tuancode/user-management/readme.md

 # CMS example in Laravel 5
 A Single-page application example building with Laravel and Angularjs.
 Project will have two parts, back-end and front-end run separately.

 It handles a management user.
-Some technicals applied to this project.
+Some technicals applied to this project:
 - Restful webservice
 - Token-based authentication
 - Validation